abrack-gh/abrack-gh/README.md

 <br></br>
 <h2> My Coding Journey...</h2>

 I first started using computers at a very young age.
 My dad passed me down his old Acer Laptop with Windows XP.
 I first found myself fascinated with cybersecurity and online threats, and I would spend hours watching people set up VM's and download all sorts of malware to see how their Anti-Virus suite would respond to them.
-Fast forward a few years, and my attention turned to developing.
+Fast forward a few years, and my interests turned to developing.

-When I was around 11, I got into simple HTML and CSS.
-Looking at source code for other websites, I started building my own 'knock-off' websites.
+At a young age, I got into simple HTML and CSS.
+Looking at source code for other websites, I started using this to build my own 'websites.
 I stopped developing for a few years while I went to University.
 But I soon realised that this is what I loved doing.
-Fast forward to today, and I've found my real passion... back end and full stack development.
+Fast forward to today, and I love what I am doing.

-I took learning Java very seriously, and it is, controversially, my favourite programming language - and the one I've stuck to!
-I love problem solving - fixing bugs, I love building and I love learning.

 Thank you for checking out my profile, and have a wonderful day! :)